ylhua/ylhua.github.io/_pages/about.md

 I am deeply interested in **extended reality (XR)** and **generative AI**, with a focus on creating accessible, enriched, and personalized experiences.
 I am particularly passionate about AI-assisted content creation, specializing in the development of controllable and efficient generative AI methods for 3D objects, scenes, and human motion generation.
 In addition, I am eager to explore multimodal interaction design within XR, aiming to simplify and enhance user interactions to make them more intuitive and seamless.

 ### Key areas of interest include:
-1. **Task-Oriented Virtual Reality**: Developing tailored training systems for specific tasks.
-2. **Ubiquitous Mixed Reality**: Achieving seamless integration of real and virtual worlds, alongside embodied AI agents.
-3. **Interaction Strategies**: Designing intuitive and accessible interaction strategies for a diverse range of users.
+1. **Task-Oriented Virtual Reality and Augmented Reality**: Develop task-specific systems that not only create a fully immersive and tailored environment but also enhance task completion efficiency by reducing cognitive load and increasing engagement.
+2. **Ubiquitous Mixed Reality**: Adapt artificial generative intelligence models to MR environments and develop fully gestured avatars with semantically meaningful motion and facial expressions.

 ## News!